farhanmir/Merlin/README.md

 Contributions are welcome!
 Please:

-1. Read the developer guide in `.github/copilot-instructions.md`
-2. Follow code style (Black for Python, Prettier for TypeScript)
+1. Follow code style (Black for Python, Prettier for TypeScript)
 3. Add tests for new features
 4. Open an issue or submit a pull request